Why to backup files in Windows 10?

 To sum up

 You have learned two efficient ways to run automatic file backup in Windows 10.
 Choose one way that fits your need best.
 AOMEI Backupper is not only a backup utility but also hard drive transfer software.
-You can use it to clone HDD to SSD or clone SSD to lager SSD, etc. Don’t hesitate to get this tool and discover more!
+You can use it to clone HDD to SSD or clone SSD to larger SSD, etc. Don’t hesitate to get this tool and discover more!
+Share this article on your Twitter if you think it's helpful.